BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 	![](/scriptingError.PNG)
 - ![](/greenCheck.png) Configuration code is clean is efficient

-\ Best Practices Checklist
+\ Best Practices to reach 'Definition of Done'
 =====================================
 Checklist Overview
 -------------------
-This section will provide a non-technical guide for configurations based on a checklist
+This section details each step to pass 'Definition of Done'

 - Every configuration should pass the checklist before sign-off on the configuration rule
 - A significant focus of this checklist will be documentation and preparing automated tests